bCBowers/santanderChallenge/README.md

 santanderv1.py -> ensemble model code

-train.py, test.py, sample_submission.csv -> files provided by the Kaggle challenge
+sample_submission.csv -> file provided by the Kaggle challenge

+train.py, test.py -> these files are too big for Github but can be found on Kaggle: https://www.kaggle.com/c/santander-value-prediction-challenge/data